 Is Kimchi Low FODMAP?

 Kimchi is a fermented condiment with a rabid following (us included).
 Is Kimchi Low FODMAP?
-The quick answer is probably yes, in some unknown quantity.
+The quick answer is probably yes, in some unknown quantity, which will also vary depending on recipe or product purchased.
 This answer is phrased very specifically and I will explain all in this article.

 Basically if we are talking about a raw, live, unpasteurized kimchi, then every single batch has the potential to be different in terms of FODMAPs – and even the same batch could present different FODMAP levels in lab testing depending on WHEN during the fermentation process the test is carried out.